-- Any decision made by the school should be under-pinned by the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated. - The DSL (or deputy) would then decide on one of the following four options of action: - a) Manage the case internally b) Seek early help with a multi-agency approach
+- Any decision made by the school should be under-pinned by the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated. - The DSL (or deputy) would then decide on one of the following options of action: - a) Manage the case internally - b) You must record the allegation and tell the DSL, but do not investigate it.